abhinav/git-spice/doc/reference.md

 Delete a branch

-Deletes the specified branch and updates upstack branches to point to the next branch down.
+Deletes the specified branch and removes its changes from the stack.
+Branches above the deleted branch are rebased onto the branch's base.

+If a branch name is not provided, an interactive prompt will be shown to pick one.

 **Arguments**